 The following students are exempt from taking a first year seminar:

-- Transfer students who have taken 15 or more credits at a previous institution.
+- Transfer students who have taken 15 or more credits at a previous college or university.
 These credits do not need to transfer to Salem State but the student will need to provide proof of credits to the First Year Experience Office if the credits are not transferring.

 - Students who have taken a 3-credit, academic themed first year seminar at another institution.
 The First Year Experience Office reviews the seminars from other institutions to determine if they meet the same requirements as the seminar at Salem State University.